Emmotes/ic_spoilers/docs/season_3.md

 <br />

 **Centipede Net** (Guess)
-> Spurt increases the damage of adjacent Champions by 100%.
+> - Spurt increases the damage of adjacent Champions by 100%.
+> - Spurt Increases the damage of Champions within two slots by 100%.
 > While Spurt is a spirit, this effect is increased by 2% for each second of Ultimate cooldown that Spurt has, stacking multiplicatively.
 <details><summary><em>Raw Data</em></summary>
 <p>